• Skip to primary navigation

 8. Once it comes to a simmer, cover, reduce heat to low, and cook for 20 to 30 minutes, depending on the size of your vegetables.
 To test whether it’s done, take a potato out of the pot with a spoon and try cutting it in half.
 If it’s still crunchy, continue cooking, covered, testing every so often for doneness.

-9. Serve the curry garnished with cilantro.
+9. Serve the chicken curry garnished with cilantro.

 Notes